JackDougherty/otl-magic/README.md

 Zoning maps, 1930, 1951, 1960, 1970, 1988, Town of West Hartford, Connecticut (with assistance from Jeffrey Roller).

 ## TO DO
+- continue to resize all maps to be max 700px (based on 10px padding in PBT style)
 - for both timesliders, replace depreciated YUI slider (http://yui.github.io/yui2/docs/yui_2.9.0_full/slider/index.html) with jQuery slider (https://jqueryui.com/slider/#steps)
 - for zoning map, try to insert additional georeference TIF layers (1930, 1951, etc.) in drop-down menu